Beyond Derby week, would legalized sports betting boost horse racing?

 "New Jersey has created a chance for racetracks and casinos to be involved in sports betting," Drazin said.
 "I believe that the Supreme Court will rule in our favor, so the racetracks obviously will benefit.
 We'll get people to come back to the racetrack -- people that will stay because there will probably be in-play wagering also, so people will be engaged."

 Drazin envisions Monmouth offering combination bets that would include horse races and other sporting events, to encourage crossover participation.
 And they're expecting an influx of people.
-The current capacity of the William Hill Sports Bar at Monmouth is only 250-300 people, but they're already in the process of investing another million dollars to expand it into the grandstand area of the track.
+The current capacity of the William Hill Sports Bar at Monmouth is only 250 to 300 people, but they're already in the process of investing another million dollars to expand it into the grandstand area of the track.

 Also bullish about horse racing in the wake of expanded legalized sports betting is Kip Levin, the CEO of Paddy Power Betfair US & TVG.